kzollove/Exercise-6/README.md

 # Data

-For problems 1 and 2 in this exercise we will be using climate data from the Helsinki-Vantaa airport station.
+For problems 1-3 in this exercise we will be using climate data from the Helsinki-Vantaa airport station.
 For these problems, we have daily observations obtained from the [NOAA Global Historical Climatology Network](https://www.ncdc.noaa.gov/cdo-web/search?datasetid=GHCND).
 The file was downloaded using the "Custom GHCN-Daily Text" output format, including the geographic location, precipitation (`PRCP`), average temperature (`TAVG`), maximum temperature (`TMAX`), and minimum temperature (`TMIN`).
 The file for this problem is exactly as available from the NOAA website.